Trial of Ratko Mladić: Verdict

 The court's verdicts were made on 22 November 2017.
 Mladić's lawyers attempted to delay proceedings, arguing that Mladić's blood pressure was too high to continue, but this was dismissed by the judges.
-Mladić could then be heard shouting obscenities, calling the court liars and, referring to NATO, "You[sic] make wars all around the world."
+Mladić could then be heard shouting obscenities, calling the court liars and hypocrites who chose to "try him of all whilst crimes are happening in Asia and Africa" all whilst referring to NATO, "You[sic] make wars all around the world."
 Following this, Mladic was removed from the courtroom.
-In his absence, the verdicts were read out.
+As he was escorted out of the courtroom, he shouted further profanities calling the judges "sons of junkie whores".
+Eventually, verdicts were read out in his absence.

 Mladić was found guilty of 10 of the 11 charges, being acquitted of the charge of genocide in 1992 (the first item on the list above).
 He was sentenced to life imprisonment.

-Mladić has the right to an appeal of the judgement, which would be heard by the International Residual Mechanism for Criminal Tribunals (MITC).
-Current practice is for prisoners to be eligible for (but not entitled to) release after serving two-thirds of the life sentence (45 years) imposed by the ICTY, which for Mladić would mean an age of 99 years.
+Mladić had the right to an appeal of the judgement, which would be heard by the International Residual Mechanism for Criminal Tribunals (MITC).
+Current practice is for prisoners to be eligible for (but not entitled to) release after serving two-thirds of the life sentence (45 years) imposed by the ICTY, which for Mladić would have meant an age of 99 years.

 Appeal hearings

-Despite COVID-19 setbacks, the first appeal hearings were held on August 25 and 26 2020.
-On September 3, 2020, the five judge panel representing the MITC's Appeals Chamber voted 4–1 to reject Mladic's request for future hospitalization outside his Hague detention center.
-On 8 June 2021, Mladić's final appeal was rejected, 4–1, meaning that Mladić will spend the rest of his life in prison.
+Despite COVID-19 setbacks, the first appeal hearings were held on 25 and 26 August 2020.
+On 3 September 2020, the five judge panel representing the MITC's Appeals Chamber voted 4–1 to reject Mladic's request for future hospitalization outside his Hague detention center.
+On 8 June 2021, Mladić's final appeal was rejected, 4–1, and Mladić spent the rest of his life in prison until his death on 27 August 2026.